microsoft/CSS-SystemCenter/docs/index.md

 This site contains links to scripts & tools for supporting and troubleshooting Microsoft System Center products.
 The scripts are intended for identifying and resolving a wide range of issues regarding System Center products.

-All scripts are developed and maintained by members of the Microsoft System Center technical support team.
+All scripts & tools are developed and maintained by members of the Microsoft System Center technical support team as open-source projects in GitHub.
 We welcome contributions.
 Each script contains a link to their GitHub repo for contributions.

 <div style="float: left; width: 100%; transform:scale(0.8)">